Tag: William Cash

 The below Parliamentary question was asked by William Cash on 2016-05-18.

-To ask the Secretary of State for Energy and Climate Change, what discussions she has had with (a) Ofgem and (b) the National Grid on steps to encourage coal plants to stay open.
+To ask the Secretary of State for Energy and Climate Change, what discussions she has had with (a) Big Six and (b) other electricity generators on the effect on the electricity market of (i) existing and (ii) new combined cycle gas turbine generation.

 Andrea Leadsom

-To ask the Secretary of State for Energy and Climate Change, what recent progress has been made on the gas generation strategy.
+To ask the Secretary of State for Business, Energy and Industrial Strategy, what progress has been made on the status of the proposed Trafford combined cycle gas turbine plant.